Creating and enabling scripts

 - Custom apps that generate checkouts

-- Tapcart and Plobal Apps mobile app builders
+- Tapcart, Plobal Apps, and Vajro mobile app builders

 You can find examples of common scripts in the script templates that are provided in the Script Editor.
 To view these templates, you need to create a script.